Key Insights

 Go big to get home

-Together, you can strategize on the benefits of offering your best offer out of the gate — meaning you would walk away if the home still hit multiple offers — or offering below your “ceiling” so you have leverage once other bids come in.
+Together, you can strategize on the benefits of offering your best offer out of the gate — meaning you would walk away if the home still gets multiple offers — or offering below your “ceiling” so you have the ability to increase your offer against competing bids.

 VIDEO: Multiple offer tips for buyers